GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 Next, the event will _propagate_ to the `#B` element (and the same question will be asked).

-Finally, the event will reach its target and the browser will ask: "is anything listening for a click event on the `#C` element in the capturing phase?"
+Finally, the event will reach its target and the browser will ask: "Is anything listening for a click event on the `#C` element in the capturing phase?"
 The answer this time is "yes!"
 This brief period of time when the event is _at_ the target, is known as the "target phase."
 At this point, the event handler will fire, the browser will console.log "#C was clicked" and then we're done, right? _Wrong!_ We're not